When to Seek Medical Care continued...

 If you determine that skier's thumb is possible, considering the way your accident happened, then you should be taken by car to a hospital's emergency department.
 There is no need to go by ambulance unless that is your only means of transportation or there is another more serious injury associated with the accident.

 An alternative to the emergency department would be an office visit to an orthopedic surgeon (bone specialist) or hand surgeon's clinic.
-If an orthopedic surgeon is available to see you on the day of your injury, it is more efficient to go see the surgeon directly instead from the emergency department's referral.
+If an orthopedic surgeon is available to see you on the day of your injury, it is more efficient to go see the surgeon directly instead of from the emergency department's referral.

 Exams and Tests